Actual Expense Authorization (AEA)

 1. How much and can I be reimbursed for actual incurred daily lodging expense beyond the maximum lodging locality ceiling per diem rate at the official TDY location?

-Refer to JFTR and JTR, Chapters 4 (Part C) and Appendix O respectively for information on how to request approval for actual lodging expense when the actual cost is more than the prescribed official TDY location per diem lodging ceiling rate.
+Refer to JTR, Chapter 4 (Part C) for information on how to request approval for actual lodging expense when the actual cost is more than the prescribed official TDY location per diem lodging ceiling rate.
 The responsible AO or funds approval official ICW DoD Component/Service written administrative policy may authorize/approve lodging AEA for a uniformed member or DoD civilian employee up to 300% of locality per diem rate.
-The 300 percent limitation is applicable worldwide (CONUS/OCONUS) location with the exception noted in Q2/A2.
+The 300 percent limitation is applicable worldwide (CONUS/OCONUS) with the exception noted in Q2/A2.

-2. What if the actual incurred lodging cost exceeds 300 percent of the official TDY maximum locality lodging ceiling per diem rate?
+2. What if the actual lodging cost exceeds 300 percent of the official OCONUS TDY maximum locality lodging ceiling per diem rate?

-An AEA request for a civilian employee is limited to 300 percent regardless of TDY location or unique mission needs per JTR, par.
-C4335 IAW the Federal Travel Regulation (41 CFR §301-11.305).
+Civilian Employee: An AEA request for a civilian employee is limited to 300 percent regardless of TDY location or unique mission needs per JTR, par.
+4335 IAW the Federal Travel Regulation (41 CFR §301-11.305).

 3. Can AEA be authorized before the official travel begins?